-For relationships not covered by the guidelines set forth above, the determination of whether a material relationship exists is made by the other members of the Board who are independent (as defined above).
+For relationships not covered by these guidelines, the other members of the Board who are independent (as defined above) determine whether a material relationship exists.

-Based on their compliance with the guidelines established by the Board, the Board has determined that each of our non-management Directors has no material relationship with the Company and is "independent" under Section 303A.02 of the NYSE listing standards.
+Based on their compliance with the Board established guidelines, the Board has determined that each non-management Director has no material relationship with the Company and is "independent" under Section 303A.02 of the NYSE listing standards.
 In making its assessment, the Board determined that each of Messrs.
-Dykes and Lara and Ms. Reed had no relationship with the Company, other than being a Director or stockholder.
-With respect to Messrs.
-Dolan, Sharbutt and Thompson and Mses.
-Katz and Reeve, the Board determined that only immaterial relationships existed with the Company.
-Specifically, the Board considered that Messrs.
-Dolan, Sharbutt and Thompson and Mses.
-Katz and Reeve currently serve or have served as directors of companies that do business with us, as follows: Mr. Dolan served as a director of NII Holdings, Inc., until May 2012, Ms. Katz currently serves as a director of NII Holdings, Inc., Ms. Reeve currently serves as a director of Frontier Communications Corporation, Mr. Sharbutt currently serves as a director of Flat Wireless, LLC and Mr. Thompson currently serves as a director of USA Mobility, Inc. In each case, the Board determined that such service was in accordance with the NYSE listing standards and our Corporate Governance Guidelines in that none of these Directors beneficially own five percent (5%) or more of the outstanding capital stock of such companies and each recuses himself or herself from deliberations of the Board with respect to such companies.
+Dolan, Dykes and Lara and Ms. Reed had no relationship with the Company, other than being a Director or stockholder.
+With respect to Mses.
+Katz and Reeve and Messrs.
+Sharbutt and Thompson, the Board determined that only immaterial relationships existed with the Company.
+Specifically, the Board considered that each of Mses.
+Katz and Reeve and Messrs.
+Sharbutt and Thompson currently serves as a director of a company that does business with us, as follows: Ms. Katz currently serves as a director of Frontier Communications Corporation; Mr. Sharbutt currently serves as a director of Flat Wireless, LLC; and Mr. Thompson currently serves as a director of USA Mobility, Inc. In each case, the Board determined that such service was in accordance with the NYSE listing standards and our Corporate Governance Guidelines in that none of these Directors beneficially owns five percent (5%) or more of the outstanding capital stock of the applicable company and each recuses himself or herself from deliberations of the Board with respect to the applicable company.